tylertreat/BoomFilters/README.md

 ## Classic Bloom Filter

 A classic Bloom filter is a special case of a Stable Bloom Filter whose eviction rate is zero and cell size is one.
 We call this special case an Unstable Bloom Filter.
-Because cells require more memory overhead, this package also provides a bitset-based Bloom filter.
+Because cells require more memory overhead, this package also provides two bitset-based Bloom filter variations.
+The first variation is the traditional implementation consisting of a single bit array.
+The second implementation is a partitioned approach which uniformly distributes the probability of false positives across all elements.

 Bloom filters have a limited capacity, depending on the configured size.
 Once all bits are set, the probability of a false positive is 1.
 However, traditional Bloom filters cannot return a false negative.

 A Bloom filter is ideal for cases where the data set is known a priori because the false-positive rate can be configured by the size and number of hash functions.